Codecademy/docs/content/uiux/concepts/fill/fill.md

 ---
-Title: 'Fill'
+Title: "Fill"
-Description: 'Fill refers to the color or image that is applied within the bounds of a layer.'
+Description: "Fill refers to the color or image that is applied within the bounds of a layer."
 Subjects:
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'UI'
+  - "UI"
-  - 'UX'
+  - "UX"
 CatalogContent:
-  - 'intro-to-ui-ux'
+  - "intro-to-ui-ux"
-  - 'path/front-end-engineer-career-path'
+  - "path/front-end-engineer-career-path"
 ---

 **Fills** refer to the color or image that is applied within a layer's bounds.
 In [design software](https://www.codecademy.com/resources/docs/uiux/design-software), a layer can have one fill, multiple fills, or no fill.
 Generally, the default fill is a solid color with 100% [opacity](https://codecademy.com/resources/docs/uiux/opacity).
 Fill settings can be adjusted in the [color picker](https://codecademy.com/resources/docs/uiux/color-picker).